-The People's Music School is the only free community music schools in the country.
+The People's Music School was the first free community music school in the country.
 Students receive a comprehensive musical education on the instrument of their choice, with an emphasis on music theory.

 The school believes that the study of music theory provides an essential foundation for musical development.
 All students of the school are enrolled in a theory class at all times.
 Music theory is presented in age-appropriate classes with consideration for a student's mastery of the subject.
 New students who have little or no previous musical training are enrolled in beginning level theory classes.
 In these classes, students learn the basics of music notation, aural skills, and rudimentary theory.
 After one semester, and upon passing their mid-term exam, students are assigned to a private or group lessons.
 Students with previous musical training may take an exam to be placed in a higher level theory class and may then qualify for private or group lessons during their first term.

 All theory classes and instrument lessons are taught by qualified, professional musicians and music educators.
 Instruction is offered for piano, percussion, guitar, voice, violin, viola, cello, bass, flute, clarinet, saxophone, oboe, bassoon, trumpet, trombone, french horn euphonium, and tuba.